-Additionally, berries contain modest amount of calcium: Blackberries and raspberries are the best sources, though:
+Additionally, berries contain a moderate calcium content.
+Blackberries and raspberries are the richest berries in calcium, though:

 Spinach (100 mg) is also high in calcium.
 But you shouldn’t consume it with other calcium-rich foods.
-It’s particularly rich in oxalates.
-These compounds bind to calcium, decreasing its absorption.
+It’s particularly high in oxalates.
+These compounds bind to calcium, inhibiting its absorption.
 It’s estimated that we absorb only 5% of calcium in spinach.